Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Marge was a Senior Lecturer in Small Animal Internal Medicine and the Head of the Small Animal Nutrition Service at the Royal Dick School of Veterinary Studies, University of Edinburgh, Scotland.
 She has over 20 years’ experience doing referral small animal medicine and clinical nutrition.

 Catriona qualified from Cambridge in 2004.
 She spent 7 years in mixed animal practice, before moving into small animal practice only in 2011.
 She developed an interest in orthopaedics and since joining Moorview in 2014.
-She has started studying for her BSAVA certificate in small animal surgery.
+She has gained the BSAVA certificate in small animal surgery in 2018.

 In her spare time, she enjoys fell walking, climbing, and travelling to the far-flung corners of the earth.